10 Reasons Why For Sale By Owners in Real Estate Aren’t Successful

 A strong suggestion for any FSBO is to have a connection with a local mortgage consultant or representative.
 If potential buyers inquire about your home, one of the first questions should be, “have you been pre-approved for a mortgage?”
 If they have not, you should insist before you’re able to have them view your home, they speak with a mortgage consultant and you’d be happy to give them a recommendation.

-FSBOs Aren’t Able To Be Available To Handle Property Inquiries
+Reason #3 FSBOs Fail: They Aren’t Able To Be Available To Handle Property Inquiries

 Many FSBOs believe that real estate agents make boatloads of money and don’t have to work many hours to do so.
 This is one of the most common real estate myths that exists.
 The fact is, real estate agents spend much of their day handling inquiries on their listings from buyers and also coordinating showings for their listings.